 A course which must be taken in conjunction with and during the same semester or part of semester term as another course.
 Corequisites are indicated in the course description.

 Modular courses are shorter than one semester, ranging from 2 to 13 weeks and carrying from 1 to 7 credits.
 Modular courses may be found in accounting, automotive mechanics, business education, mathematics, and nursing.
-The course description will indicate that a course is modular.

 A test administered by the College to assess current skills to determine acceptable class placement.